 We are looking for proposals that use the creative potential of archive cinema to reach new audiences in particular.
-This could be in the form of special events or regular screenings, partnerships with regional or local archives or community groups.
-Those new audiences could also reside in a current cinema operation with no archive provision.
+This could be in the form of one-off or regular outdoor screenings of archive cinema, partnerships with regional or local archives or community groups.

 Examples of costs we will consider in a proposal include, but are not limited to:

-- Research and curatorial fees - Staff (costs of existing staff can be no more than 20% of of their time); - Office overheads such as rent, stationery and telephone (no more than 15%); - Marketing, publicity materials, advertising and/or promotion costs; - Venue and/or equipment hire; - Programme production; - Payments to rights holder, distributors and sales agents; - Transportation costs of prints and/or equipment; - Volunteer expenses; - · Hospitality or travel for industry guests; - Staff travel, accommodation and subsistence; - Consultancy fees e.g. for a PR specialist; - Composers and performers of live music accompaniment; - Photography and recording of events within the project for legacy purposes; - Insurances and/or licences, or; - Monitoring and evaluation.
+- Research and curatorial fees - Staff (costs of existing staff can be no more than 20% of of their time); - Office overheads such as rent, stationery and telephone (no more than 15%); - Marketing, publicity materials, advertising and/or promotion costs; - Site and/or equipment hire; - Programme production; - Payments to rights holder, distributors and sales agents; - Transportation costs of prints and/or equipment; - Volunteer expenses; - · Hospitality or travel for industry guests; - Staff travel, accommodation and subsistence; - Consultancy fees e.g. for a PR specialist; - Composers and performers of live music accompaniment; - Photography and recording of events within the project for legacy purposes; - Insurances and/or licences, or; - Monitoring and evaluation.